Ross Barton: Acid attack

 On 5 November 2017, Parr confirmed that Ross would feature in an issue-based plot in 2018.
 The actor spent a lot of time researching for the story and said that he relied on his drama school studies for it.
 Parr told Daniel Kilkelly of Digital Spy that his new storyline is not "straightforward" and requires several acting techniques.
 On 30 January 2018, it was announced that Ross would be involved in an acid attack storyline after being attacked by drug dealer Simon McManus (Liam Ainsworth).
 The storyline commenced on 8 February 2018.
 Emmerdale decided to tackle to subject to raise awareness of how an attack can affect lives.
 Parr said that he is nervous about portraying the subject, commenting, "I know it's a reality for some people and it's so important to get it right and do the story justice."
 The story begins when Ross' employer, Joseph Tate (Ned Porteous), learns that Ross is working with Debbie Dingle (Charley Webb), who is Joe's enemy.
 Joe sacks Ross so Ross steals his car.
 Meanwhile, Debbie pays Simon to physically attack Joe and when Simon sees Ross stepping out of Joe's car, he believes Ross is Joe and throws acid in Ross' face.
 Duncan Lindsay, a reporter for the Metro, described the storyline as a "arduous and devastating journey" for Ross.
 The scenes prompted over 200 viewer complaints to broadcast regulator Ofcom.

 Departure

 On 23 May 2018, it was announced that Parr had decided to leave Emmerdale at the end of his contract.

 Reception

 Parr was longlisted nominated for "Best Villain, "Sexiest Male", " and "Best Newcomer", respectively at the 2014 British Soap Awards but did not make the shortlist for the latter two categories In August 2017, Parr was longlisted for "Best Bad Boy" and "Sexiest Male" at the Inside Soap Awards.
 He made the viewer-voted shortlist for "Sexiest Male", but lost out to Davood Ghadami, who portrays Kush Kazemi in EastEnders.
 In April 2018, he was nominated for "Best Actor" at The British Soap Awards 2018.
 For his portrayal of Ross, Parr was nominated for Best Soap Actor (Male) at the 2018 Digital Spy Reader Awards; he came in sixth place with 8.5% of the total votes.
+Parr was also longlisted for "Best Comic Performance" at the 2025 Inside Soap Awards.